 The Adler Planetarium first opened its doors to the public on May 12, 1930.

-This year, we’re celebrating 90 years of looking up on Chicago’s lakeshore.
+In 2020, we celebrated 90 years of looking up on Chicago’s lakeshore.
 Over the decades, we have witnessed the dawn of human spaceflight, watched humankind fly to the Moon and back, launched experiments into space, helped millions of people connect with our universe, and hunted for meteorites at the bottom of our Great Lake.